rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ![Virus Diagram]({{site.baseurl}}/assets/img/virusAttack2-03.png)

-When this happens, the Host really is in trouble.
+When this happens, the Host is in real trouble.

 ### STEP 4: Putting It On Repeat (Viral Replication)